- Getting there and getting around

 - Always pick up and read a current visitor guide, and a current Cooloola Conditions Report.

 - Pack sealable garbage bags and take all rubbish out.

-- Reduce packaging at home and limit the amount of rubbish brought onto the park.
+- Reduce packaging at home and limit the amount of rubbish brought into the park.